NewChromantics/Vrpm_WordpressContent/_pages/matterport-service-partner.md

     <h1>Next-generation immersive virtual tour</h1>
     &nbsp;

     Matterport Spaces aren’t like your traditional virtual tour.
-They arre completely new form of immersive 3D presentation that invites you to explore a place as if you were really there.
+They are completely new form of immersive 3D presentation that invites you to explore a place as if you were really there.
 Step inside a Matterport Space from VRPM and start exploring somewhere new.
 sections_0_three_column_content_0_copy:
   - ""
 sections_0_three_column_content_1_copy: